RajviModh/CraftOneLife/README.md

 ## Proposed Scenario:

+The way CraftOneLife attracts its user is by connecting to their hearts by sharing the details of the guy who wrote it.
+The user understands that he is not buying a book by any famous author but by someone who is struggling with his life to break a bread.
+The users love it that they are not enjoying the writing of a connoisseur.
+They are enjoying the writing of a novice who did not have any prior knowhow of writing.
-We have designed this portal for homeless and differently-abled persons to expose their talent to the world through their exceptional talent of creative writings and short stories.
+We have designed this platform for homeless and differently-abled persons to expose their talent to the world through their exceptional talent of creative writings and short stories.
 By showcasing and selling artwork, they gain self-confidence and earn money that permeates all aspects of their lives.CraftOneLife’s mission is to empower artists living with homelessness or disabilities through the celebration and sale of their artwork.
-It's all about creating opportunity, empowerment.
+It's all about creating opportunity and empowerment.

 <img src="https://raw.githubusercontent.com/SJSU272LabF17/Project-Team-19/master/Homeless%20Profile%20and%20upload%20book/LifeCycle.jpeg" width="700" height="300"/>